veyselserifoglu/fastapi-oauth-lazy-registration/README.md

 * Access the application by navigating to [http://localhost:8000](http://localhost:8000) in your browser.

 ## License
 This project is licensed under the MIT License.
-See the [!LICENSE file](/LICENSE) for details.
+See the [LICENSE file](/LICENSE) for details.